bottlerocket-os/bottlerocket/variants/README.md

 ## Variants

-### aws-k8s-1.20: Kubernetes 1.20 node

-The [aws-k8s-1.20](aws-k8s-1.20/Cargo.toml) variant includes the packages needed to run a Kubernetes node in AWS.
-It supports self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).

-This variant is compatible with Kubernetes 1.20, 1.21, and 1.22 clusters.

 ### aws-k8s-1.21: Kubernetes 1.21 node

 The [aws-k8s-1.21](aws-k8s-1.21/Cargo.toml) variant includes the packages needed to run a Kubernetes node in AWS.